-Use of Force and De-escalation Training Pilot Program
+Use of Force and De-escalation Training (UFDT) Pilot Program

-The Use of Force and Deescalation Training Pilot Program, established in the 2022 Budget Act (Assembly Bill 178, Chapter 45, Statutes of 2022), makes $9,700,000 available over three years to the following local law enforcement agencies for a use of force and de-escalation training pilot program:
+The Use of Force and De-escalation Training (UFDT) Pilot Program, established in the 2022 Budget Act (Assembly Bill 178, Chapter 45, Statutes of 2022), provides $9,700,000 in funding over three years.
+A check for the full funding allocation was sent to the six law enforcement agencies listed below for use of force and de-escalation training pilot programs:

 - $5,000,000 to the Los Angeles Police Department